By Simon Jones at Destrier

 Enterprise peer review sites are rapidly creating new value for marketers – and this will intensify in 2020.
-Compelling opportunities for customer engagement are coming from the main four enterprise review sites – G2, Gartner Peer Insights, IT Central Station and TrustRadius.
+Compelling customer engagement opportunities are coming from the main four enterprise review sites – G2, Gartner Peer Insights, IT Central Station, and TrustRadius.

 In fact, we expect marketing funding for review site programs to displace spend on PR programs.
-For PR firms, already seeing their share of spend eroded by social media, it’s another blow to the media relations model.
+It’s another blow to the media relations model for PR firms, already seeing their share of spend eroded by social media.

 Here’s why: When they can get to the same results via alternative channels, CMOs will start questioning the value of PR retainers.
 The goal is still about scoring quotable quotes to add that sweet smell of third-party endorsement to the top of the sales funnel.

-The rise of peer review sites for enterprise technology and services is causing disruption with changes to the “earned media” category – always the most highly regarded: It represents independent, third-party coverage, and very occasionally, actual recommendation (if you’re getting a *lot* of media recommendations, either your brand is on fire, or your PR firm might not be telling you the truth).
+The rise of peer review sites for enterprise technology and services is disrupting the “earned media” category – always the most highly regarded: It represents independent, third-party coverage, and very occasionally, actual recommendation (if you’re getting a *lot* of media recommendations, either your brand is on fire, or your PR firm might not be telling you the truth).

 One of the big four is watching the arms race on numbers from the sidelines.
 IT Central Station offers some very credible reasons why it is not joining in – but with numbers so huge, inventory is inevitably becoming an increasingly important weighting.

 This battle will heat up in early 2020.
-Today, IT Central Station has tie-ups with major publishing houses including Informa-UBM, IDG, InfoWorld, CIO.com, Ziff Davis and QuinStreet/eWEEK, while G2 is in league with CDW, ZDNet, TechRepublic and Crunchbase.
+Today, IT Central Station has tie-ups with major publishing houses, including Informa-UBM, IDG, InfoWorld, CIO.com, Ziff Davis, and QuinStreet/eWEEK; G2 is in league with CDW, ZDNet, TechRepublic, and Crunchbase.
 Although we expect that some of these alliances may change soon, IT Central Station has the edge today, as it provides white-label reviews to the Amazon AWS Marketplace.

 This means enterprise review sites are a credible competitor to PR firms.
-CMOs are recognizing a new source for that all-so-valuable third-party coverage … which until now, was available mainly via the media.
+CMOs recognize a new source for that all-so-valuable third-party coverage … which until now, was available mainly via the media.

 Media are amplifiers of “the message”.
-Publications filter vendor claims (show me one who isn’t the “leader” in something or other), add a pinch of salt, and publish articles that are read by the masses … including vendors’ target audiences.
+Publications filter vendor claims (show me one who isn’t the “leader” in something or other), add a pinch of salt and publish articles read by the masses … including vendors’ target audiences.